 George C. Marshall European Center for Security Studies annually offers slots in respect of security study program as well as other courses.

-Advisory teams from CUBIC Defence Applications Inc., financed by the U.S. FMF provide valuable assistance to the Ministry of Defence of Georgia and Armed Forces in defence transformation, development of Command and General Staff Course and supporting and maintaining simulations capabilities at JTEC.
+Advisory teams from CUBIC Defence Applications Inc., financed by the U.S. FMF provide valuable assistance to the Ministry of Defence of Georgia and Defence Forces in defence transformation, development of Command and General Staff Course and supporting and maintaining simulations capabilities at JTEC.

 Foreign Military Financing (FMF)